es-repo/reactive-elements/README.md

 - **childMap(arr$, createEl)** - The same as **slotChildMap** but set this element as parent.

-- **slotChildMap(name, arr$, createEl)** - Take an observable of arrays, convert it to an array of observables.
-Map every such observable to an element.
-Set the named slot as parent of every mapped element.
+- **slotChildMap(name, arr$, createEl)** - Map the observable of array values to elements.
+This is used for creation of list of elements.
+It takes an observable of arrays, converts it to an array of observables.
+Then maps every such observable to an element.
+Sets the named slot as parent of every mapped element.

 - **parent(p)** - Set parent for the element.
 This function should be called after all calls of **state** function.